 - You could also substitute pecans for the walnuts, if desired.

-- This cake is also suitable to make in advance and it freezes like a dream.
-If you choose that route, wait to frost the carrot cake loaf after thawing and just before serving.
+- This cake is also suitable for making in advance and it freezes like a dream.
+If you choose to freeze it wait to add the frosting after thawing and just before serving.

 Thanks for visiting come back soon!